 Weight training benches, more commonly know as weight benches, come in a variety of forms from a simple flat bench that looks almost like a park bench to the more sophisticated models that have options to incline or decline along with attachments for leg curls/extensions and preacher curl attachments.
-They were specifically designed to help you lift weights and preform certain exercises more efficiently and safely.
+They were specifically designed to help you lift weights and perform certain exercises more efficiently and safely.

 Types Of Weight Benches

 It may seem a little overwhelming if you’ve just started your search for the best weight bench for your needs, but once you know a little more about the types of weight benches available you’ll find it’s not that difficult; you’ll be able to find the right match pretty easily.
 It is important to know exactly what you want from your weight lifting equipment before you start shopping.
 Once you know what you need it makes shopping easier and you’ll know what questions to ask before you actually buy any equipment.
-Don’t forget to visit at weightbenchguide.com for more information about buying a new weight bench.
+Don’t forget to visit weightbenchguide.com for more information about buying a new weight bench.

-Flat Weight Benches – Flat benches are typically very basic.
-Some are used more as a workout bench instead of a true weightlifting bench, but many can be used for both purposes.
+Flat benches are typically very basic.
+Some are used more like a workout bench instead of a true weightlifting bench, but many can be used for both purposes.
 They are designed with a single padded bench and legs on each end to provide a stable base.
-Some have the ability to incline or decline the full bench, but unlike an adjustable weight bench there is only a single flat bench so the full body inclines, not just a section of it.
+Some have the ability to incline or decline the full bench, but unlike an adjustable weight bench, there is only a single flat bench so the full-body inclines, not just a section of it.
 Some flat benches have racks to hold your weights so you can use them for free weight bench press exercises.
 They can also be used for various exercises using dumbbells, ankle weights or wrist weights.

-Olympic Weight Benches – Olympic benches are larger and sturdier because they are made to handle heavier weights making them a great option for serious weight lifters.
+Olympic benches are larger and sturdier because they are made to handle heavier weights making them a great option for serious weight lifters.
 Olympic weight benches are 48 inches wide and they were made to fit Olympic weights like the standard 7 foot or Olympic barbell.
 They are the most popular type and are the ones you see in fitness centers and gyms.
 They come as flat, adjustable and shoulder press benches.

-Shoulder Press Weight Benches – Shoulder press benches allow you to be in a regular sitting position with the rack high enough for you to fully extend your arms to grab the barbell to start lifting.
+Shoulder press benches allow you to be in a regular sitting position with the rack high enough for you to fully extend your arms to grab the barbell to start lifting.
 It helps you get a good workout in your shoulders and upper back.
 Some are offered with additional attachments to workout your legs as well.

 Weight Bench Additions